 14. Chic shopping – eÑe boutique, right around the corner from Mansion del Parque Bolivar Hotel, is one of the chicest shops in San José (look for the very cool red neon Ñ in the window at 7th Avenue and 13th Street).
 Everything they sell is locally designed and made including cool tees, handmade leather bags, retro dresses, playful jewelry, stylish journals and notebooks and more.

 15. Live music – Anyone who knows us knows that live music is one of the things we miss most from our former lives as New Yorkers.
 It’s been a struggle finding concerts, live music and music festivals since moving south of Mexico but in San José we were pleasantly surprised by the booming live music scene.
 We had a great time at the two day Festival Imperial featuring Bjork, Cypress Hill, Gogol Bordello, Moby, LMFAO, TV on the Radio and more.

 16. Presidential tree – In 1963 US President John F. Kennedy planted a ceiba tree on the manicured grounds of the Ministry of Foreign Affairs (also called Casa Amarilla).
 Sadly, it had to be cut down but you can still see the spot where it used to stand.

 17. The weather – At nearly 4,000 feet (1,200 meters) above sea level temps are more moderate in San José than in most other steamy places in the country.
 It was nice to break out the jeans.

-Coming in early 2013: 8ctavo Rooftop Restaurant & Lounge is being opened by our friends Mike and Jon on top of the new Sonesta Hotel & Casino in Escazu.
-We are so sorry we won’t be in town for that!
+And then there’s 8ctavo Rooftop Restaurant & Lounge which was opened by our friend Mike and on top of the new Sonesta Hotel & Casino in Escazu.